8JP8/MODSI-WebApp/README.md

 - Chart type specifications
 - Data mapping for each axis
-- Position, rotation, scale and dimension information
+- Position, rotation, scale and dimension information (only position is used)
 - Data source references
 - Multiple charts with distinct colors